 How do I earn KrisFlyer miles?

-Unlike Qantas and Velocity frequent flyer points, which are both easily earned in Australia, KrisFlyer miles are a little harder to come across.
-The two quickest ways to earn KrisFlyer miles are:
+Qantas and Velocity frequent flyer points are both easily earned in Australia.
+When it comes to KrisFlyer, there are still plenty of opportunities for accruing miles, but it can take a little more strategy.
+The three quickest ways to earn KrisFlyer miles are:

-Apart from credit card programs, there are a number of other ways to earn bonus KrisFlyer miles, including:
+Apart from transaction-based programs, there are a number of other ways to earn more KrisFlyer miles, including:

 Here is an easy-to-understand video about earning opportunities: